 GCSE / Level 2 Qualifications

 Several new school performance statistics on which to judge success were introduced nationally in 2016.
-Of these ‘Progress 8 ‘ is the most significant and this measures the progress of a student from their arrival at secondary school in Year 7 to their GCSE results in Year 11.
-A Progress 8 score of 0.0 means that students have made the expected level of progress for their ability, across a range of eight different subjects.
+Of these 'Progress 8' is the most significant and this measures the progress of a student from their arrival at secondary school in Year 7 to their GCSE results in Year 11.
+A Progress 8 score of 0.0 means that the students have made the expected level of progress for their ability, across a range of eight different subjects.
 A Progress 8 score of more than 0.0 means that the students have performed better in this school than their peers in most other schools in England.
-In 2016 our school Progress 8 figure was 0.1 which was above the national average and well above the average for schools in Derbyshire.
+For the 2018 GCSE results, Anthony Gell School achieved a provisional headline Progress 8 score of -0.1 which is close to the national average of zero.

 A Level / Level 3 Qualifications